taylorflatt/windows-shutdown-timer/README.md

 Currently only tested working on Windows 10.
 It should work just fine for Windows 8 and Windows 7 but I have yet to test it on those.

+## Usage

+Download WindowsShutdownTimer.exe anywhere to your computer and simply run it.
+No installation is required.
+The only file stored is noted below and I will be adding an option to turn off the ability to save settings if you so choose.

 ## Notes

 Any user settings are stored in `%USERPROFILE%/AppData/Local/WindowsShutdownTimer`.